seth-mc/seth-mc/README.md

 <br />

-I'm [Seth McClimans](https://sethmcclimans.net/), a business student who wants to utilize code to solve real business problems.
-Check out some of my projects below!
+I'm [Seth McClimans](https://sethmcclimans.net/), I started coding to automate my most redundant tasks, and am now using it to build MVPs for my first businesses.
+I started with Python, HTML/CSS, and now code mainly in JavaScript, specifically in React.